TOYAH ON

 OCTOBER 2010

-And that’s about my knowledge of Blackpool.
+That’s about my knowledge of Blackpool.
 I did a fantastic Gay Pride there two years ago.
 On my birthday I think it was, or it might’ve been my husband’s birthday, it might’ve been the 16th of May.
 Just such great fun.
-Really good fun day so obviously I know about Blackpool but I’ve never actually managed to have some quality time there.
+A really good fun day so obviously I know about Blackpool but I’ve never actually managed to have some quality time there

 PAUL: So people coming along (to the gigs), what can they expect?

-TOYAH: Well, we do a retrospective of 32 years of Toyah music.
-So we do a lot of the old stuff.
-The old stuff is just so popular, the album tracks of the punky albums that we do just go down an absolute riot!
-But I’ve been lucky enough in the last two years to have charted again.
+I’ve been lucky enough in the last two years to have charted again.
 I went to number six in the iTunes rock chart with my last solo album so we feature a lot of that as well.
-Basically it’s a very up-tempo evening, very feel good.
-I’m not into taking myself that seriously and it’s a good rock evening.
+Basically it’s a very up-tempo evening, very feelgood.
+I’m not into taking myself that seriously and it’s a good rock evening

 PAUL: So suitable for everybody would you say?
 Something for everyone?

 TOYAH: Absolutely suitable.
 There’s something for everybody.
-I mean because I do big "Here And Now" shows, which are the 80’s shows, and all age groups go there, predominantly people under 25, I have a really nice age mix in my audiences.
-I can have 16-year-olds upwards, so it’s really good fun.
+I do big "Here And Now" shows, which are the 80s shows, and all age groups go there - predominantly people under 25.
+I have a really nice age mix in my audiences.
+I can have 16 year olds upwards, so it’s really good fun

 PAUL: What was it that got you into music?
 Was it punk or were you into music already?

 Then when I formed my punk band in ‘77 onwards we did the same.
-We were always opening the fire exit because people could not afford to buy a ticket.
+We were always opening the fire exits because people could not afford to buy a ticket.
 Then you move into the big venues and it’s impossible! (laughs) Everyone is monitoring who is coming in.
-So punk got me into philosophy about music, definitely and as a performer I started as a punk performer.
-And then I kind of moved into new romantics and new wave.
+So punk got me into philosophy about music, definitely, and as a performer I started as a punk performer.
+And then I moved into New Romantics and new wave

-PAUL: You’re in the film "Jubilee" (below, top), of course, slightly unusual film.
+PAUL: You’re in the film "Jubilee", of course, a slightly unusual film.
 What are your thoughts on that?

 TOYAH: Well, it was unusual.
 It was made for £360 000 by the film maker Derek Jarman who’s iconic.
-He changed the face of British film and then he went on to make "Caravaggio" and a lot of other movies which escape me at the moment.
-But I did "The Tempest" (above, bottom) with him as well which was a far more formed Shakespearian film.
-But "Jubilee" was just completely out there, completely mad.
-It was the first punk rock film of its day.
+He changed the face of British film and then he went on to make "Caravaggio" and a lot of other moviesm which escape me at the moment

-PAUL: And then you moved on and you had a fairly noticeable part in "Quoadrophenia" (above, middle).
-Which was another youth culture film.
+PAUL: And then you moved on and you had a fairly noticeable part in "Quoadrophenia", which was another youth culture film.
 What can you tell us about that one?

-TOYAH: Well, "Quadrophenia" is an interesting one because it came out the critics absolutely slated it.
-And yet it’s probably one of the most persevering and endearing and it’s just proven itself world wide because it’s a film that every generation rediscovers.
-I mean there’s massive "Quadrophenia" events and festivals all over the world every year.
+TOYAH: "Quadrophenia" is an interesting one because when it came out the critics absolutely slated it.
+And yet it’s probably one of the most persevering and endearing films.
+It has just proven itself worldwide because it’s a film that every generation rediscovers.
+There’s massive "Quadrophenia" events and festivals all over the world every year.
 Young people really love that film.
-It was great fun to make.
+It was great fun to make

 PAUL: You did the voice for the "Teletubbies" as well.
 How did that come about?

-TOYAH: I did all the voices for "Brum" which was the same creator.
+TOYAH: I did all the voices for "Brum," which was the same creator.
 Six series of "Brum" where I was all the characters.
-And Anne Wood who created "Teletubbies" just asked me if I would go in and do just the opening and closing line.
-I never had any idea it would be that big.
-And neither did Anne.
-Within three months of me doing that it was probably the biggest revolution in children’s TV to ever have been in whole history of TV.
+Anne Wood who created "Teletubbies" asked me if I would go in and do just the opening and closing line.
+I never had any idea it would be that big and neither did Anne.
+Within three months of me doing that it was probably the biggest revolution in children’s TV to ever have been in whole history of TV

 0 Comments: